awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.

 1. Choose **Create cluster**\.
-**Note**
-If your IAM user doesn't have administrative privileges, you must explicitly add permissions for that user to call the Amazon EKS API operations\.
-For more information, see [Amazon EKS identity\-based policy examples](security_iam_id-based-policy-examples.md)\.

 1. On the **Configure cluster** page, fill in the following fields:
    + **Name** – A unique name for your cluster\.